 Downstairs, Nancy was on Gunbroker again.
 The latest addition to the gun safe would arrive on October 26, 2011: a Savage Arms Mark II .22 rifle.
-It was a bolt-action, and chambered for little rimfire bullets, meant for plinking or hunting small game.
+It had a bolt-action, and was chambered for little rimfire bullets, the sort meant for plinking, or hunting small game.
 It wasn’t the fanciest or most powerful gun at 36 Yogananda — but it was the least conspicuous.
 It sounded just like the ones that hunters would use out in the surrounding woods, when the season came.

 The merchant who sold the rifle to Nancy left feedback for the transaction: “Good customer.
 Fast pay and fast email.
 Thank you for your business.
 Enjoy your Savage!”